xyproto/algernon/README.md

 ##### Run the example

 * Make sure Redis is running.
 On OS X, you can install `redis` with homebrew and start `redis-server`.
-On Linux, you can install `redis` and run `systemctl start redis-server`, depending on your distro.
+On Linux, you can install `redis` and run `systemctl start redis`, depending on your distro.
 * Run the "bob" example: `./runexample.sh`
 * Visit `https://localhost:3000/`.